-Most Occupational Extension courses have a registration fee of \$65-\$175, and Community Services Education courses range from \$40-\$120.
+Most Occupational Extension courses have a registration fee of \$65-\$175, and Community Services Education courses range from \$0-\$120.
 Recreational classes are required to be self-supporting and are priced accordingly.
 All fees are payable at the first class meeting.
 There is no registration fee for any of the basic skills courses.
+There is a technology fee for computer classes and a campus access fee for all classes.

-Tuition shall be waived for up to 96 contact hours of non-credit instruction per academic semester for senior citizens age 65 or older who are qualified as legal residents of North Carolina.
-Registration fees for prison inmates are also waived.
-In addition, volunteer rescue personnel, lifesaving department personnel, firefighters, and law enforcement officers are exempt from registration fees when enrolled in courses to improve proficiencies in their respective vocations.
-Fees are also exempt for public and private school teachers when enrolled in CPR and first aid courses.
+Tuition for Occupational Extension classes may be waived for one non-credit class per semester for senior citizens age 65 or older who are legal residents of North Carolina.
+In addition, rescue personnel, fire fighters, law enforcement officers, and lifesaving department personnel are eligible to have tuition waived for classes required in their respective vocations.
+Fees are also waived for public and private school teachers when enrolled in CPR and first aid courses.